-Bower’s Collection and Rehoming Service takes your unwanted goods and recycles or turns them into reusable items.
-Currently their free collection service is available to Ku-ring-gai residents.
+Bower’s Collection and Rehoming Service takes unwanted goods and recycles or turns them into reusable items.
+A free collection service is available to Ku-ring-gai residents.

 Glass bottles and jars (from jams, condiments, drinks etc) can be recycled via your kerbside collection.

 Toughened glass such as drinking glasses, ceramics, plate glass (window panes) and oven-proof glass/pyrex cannot be recycled via your kerbside recycling services.
 They melt at a higher temperature than normal glass bottles and jars.
 As little as 15 grams of this non-acceptable glass per tonne can result in valuable glass being unable to be recycled!

 - Remove lids or caps, but no need to remove paper labels.

 - Rinse jars and empty bottles.
 To conserve water, wash bottles and jars in used dishwater or in a bucket with other recyclables